 This document has been prepared by the Australian Steel Institute (ASI) on behalf of its members and the wider steel industry.
 It is a summary of the structure, capabilities and capacities of the Australian 'steel value chain' and provides a background into the business environment in which the industry operates.
-The main purpose of the document is to provide an overview of the industry and highlight the advantages of using Australian steel supply, fabrication and services for major projects in Australia.
+The main purpose of the document is to provide an overview of the industry and highlight the essential role Australian manufactured, fabricated and processed steel plays in delivering value to the Australian construction and manufacturing industries.

-This document describes the structure and capability of the Australian steel industry and provides information on the capacity of the Australian steel manufacturers and the fabrication sector as a reference document for major project proponents and their Front-End Engineering Design (FEED) and Engineering, Procurement, Construction Management (EPCM) contractors.
+This document describes the structure, capability and value of the Australian steel industry and provides information on the capacity of the Australian steel manufacturers and the fabrication sector as a reference document for major project proponents and their Engineering, Procurement, Construction Management (EPCM) contractors.